guand/seng371-project1/README.md

 # SENG 371 - Project 1
-Software evolution research on an open-source project.
+Software evolution research on open-source projects.
 Jian Guan, Paul Moon, Jonathan Lam

 ### 1.0 Project Question
 *How does the rate of feature additions change as a project grows in size?*

-We think that the rate of feature additions is important because for a project, it shows the relationship between the number of features added and the size of the project.
-Developers may be interested in this to see if they are continuing to add features to improve user satisfaction rather than only fixing bugs.
+We think that the rate of feature additions is important because it shows the relationship between the number of features added to a project and the size of the project.
+Developers may be interested in this relationship to see if they are continuing to add features to improve user satisfaction rather than only fixing bugs.

 ### 2.0 Methodology
 #### 2.1  Codebases chosen for analysis
-We will analyze three codebases:
+We analyzed three codebases:
 - [Backbone](https://github.com/jashkenas/backbone)
 - [Bootstrap](https://github.com/twbs/bootstrap)
 - [Homebrew](https://github.com/Homebrew/homebrew)